Azure/Industrial-IoT/README.md

                                Default: 2
       --kt, --keepalivethreshold=VALUE
-                             specify the number of keep alive packets a server could miss, before the session is disconneced
+                             specify the number of keep alive packets a server can miss, before the session is disconneced
                                Min: 1
                                Default: 5
       --st, --opcstacktracemask=VALUE